Kansas Tornado and Storm Shelters

 • The deadliest tornado outbreak in Kansas occurred on May 20, 1957, when 10 tornadoes struck the state, killing 44 people and injuring over 500.

-• In 1991, the town of Andover, Kansas, was hit by an F5 tornado that caused over $500 million in damage and destroyed over 300 homes.
+• In 1991, the town of Andover, a suburb of Wichita, was hit by an F5 tornado that caused over $500 million in damage and destroyed over 300 homes.

 • The most recent EF5 tornado in Kansas occurred on May 4, 2007, when a tornado struck Greensburg, Kansas, killing 11 people and destroying 95% of the town.